stuartpb/dokku/README.md

     Host progriumapp.com
     RequestTTY yes

+If you want a client-side command you can run to automatically run a command against the server based on your `dokku` remote, similar to the Heroku Toolbelt, check out dokku-client.sh in the "contrib" directory.

 ## Run a command in the app environment

 It's possible to run commands in the environment of the deployed application: